gameyfin/docs/docs/faq/index.md

 Fields that have been modified by a user will **not** be overwritten by the "full scan", so you can safely run it without losing your changes.

 If you want to reset the metadata of a game, you can do so by using the "Search for metadata" button and selecting a search result.
 This process will update the metadata of the game with the latest data and will overwrite any changes made by users.

+## What are "ignored paths" and how do they work?
+There are two types of ignred paths: Ones added automatically during a library scan and ones added manually by the user.
+1. **Automatically ignored paths**: During a library scan, Gameyfin may encounter files or directories that it cannot match to any game.
+These paths are automatically added to the ignored paths list.
+2. **Manually ignored paths**: Users can also manually add paths to the ignored paths list by removing games from the library.
+This is useful if you have files or directories that you know are not games, and you want to prevent Gameyfin from trying to match them in future scans.